 These chickens are adorable.
 A lot of chicken owners have experienced their sweetness firsthand.
 These chickens enjoy being cuddled.
 These are the type of birds to become attached to their owners as many witnesses have experienced Plymouth rocks following them around as they do their work in their backyards.

 These sweet creatures require minimal supervision as they are poor flyers and will probably not fly to your neighbor’s fences.
 Plymouth Rocks are also called whisperers.
-Unlike other breeds who tend to be noisy, Plymouth Rocks are more of the quiet type, so it’s okay to raise with babies in the house.
+Unlike other breeds who tend to be noisy, Plymouth Rocks are more of the quiet type, so it’s okay to raise babies in the house.
 Read more about Plymouth Rock chickens.

 4. Cochin Chickens